 The price of that phone is worked into your monthly payments, so when you hit that vital contract expiration date, you’re effectively paying towards a phone you’ve already paid off.
 That’s madness!

 When it comes to that new contract, make sure you shop around for the right deal – that means doing your research to understand how many minutes, texts and GB of data you use each month then finding the cheapest appropriate offer.

 On the topic of data: read this guide to reduce your usage and avoid nasty fees.

-It might feel there’s nothing you can do to keep on top of these rising costs, especially for those who drive to work.
+It might feel there’s nothing you can do to keep on top of soaring fuel costs, especially for those who drive to work.

 The good news is that’s not the case: in fact, we think our guide will help almost everyone save!